cellml/libcellml/docs/tutorials/tutorial7_manual/tutorial7_cpp.rst

 page.
 These are the C++ instructions.
 For the same tutorial in Python please see the :ref:`Tutorial 7 in Python<tutorial7_py>` page instead.

-**Resources:**
+Resources:

-    - :download:`CMakeLists.txt` The CMake file for building this tutorial;
+    - :download:`CMakeLists.txt` The CMake file for building this tutorial
-    - :download:`tutorial7.cpp` Either the skeleton code, or :download:`tutorial7_complete.cpp` the completed tutorial code;
+    - :download:`tutorial7.cpp` Either the skeleton code, or ..
+    - :download:`tutorial7_complete.cpp` the completed tutorial code
-    - :download:`../utilities/tutorial_utilities.h` and :download:`../utilities/tutorial_utilities.cpp`  Utility functions for
+    - :download:`../utilities/tutorial_utilities.h` and
+      :download:`../utilities/tutorial_utilities.cpp`  Utility functions for
       use in the tutorials.
-    - If you did not complete Tutorial 6 you can download the file created there from :download:`../resources/tutorial6_PotassiumChannelModel.cellml`
+    - If you did not complete Tutorial 5 you can download the file created there from :download:`../resources/tutorial7_SodiumChannelModel.cellml`

-.. contents:: Contents:
+.. contents:: Contents
     :local:

 0: Setup